Search

 What we did

-We memorialized the results of the analyses in pre-filed rebuttal testimony with the PSC.
-Our rebuttal testimony detailed various aspects of WEPCO’s spent nuclear fuel suit and compared it to other spent nuclear fuel cases, noting various unique issues and aspects of the WEPCO spent nuclear fuel case regarding damages and causation.
+HKA experts were retained by outside counsel for the client utility to provide detailed analyses of various spent nuclear fuel cases and litigation fees incurred.
+We memorialized the results of the analyses in pre-filed rebuttal testimony with the state’s Public Service Commission (PSC), which regulates the state’s public utilities.
+Our rebuttal testimony detailed various aspects of the utility’s spent nuclear fuel suit and compared it to other spent nuclear fuel cases, noting various unique issues and aspects of the utility’s spent nuclear fuel case regarding damages and causation.

-Our rebuttal testimony also opined that a head-to-head comparison between any two spent nuclear fuel cases is difficult at best, especially given the significant differences between the Xcel Energy and WEPCO cases.
-After detailing specific issues and facts on the WEPCO spent nuclear fuel matter, HKA opined that the legal fees incurred on the WEPCO case were reasonable and in line with, or less than, those incurred by other utilities.
-Our experts also testified live at a PSC hearing on the matter, with cross examination by interveners, and PSC staff
+HKA’s rebuttal testimony also opined that a head-to-head comparison between any two spent nuclear fuel cases is difficult at best, especially given the significant differences between other spent nuclear fuel cases and the current case.
+After detailing specific issues and facts related to the utility’s spent nuclear fuel matter, HKA opined that the legal fees incurred in this case were reasonable and in line with, or less than, those incurred by other utilities in other cases.
+Our experts also testified live at a PSC hearing on the matter, with cross-examination by interveners and PSC staff.

 Outcomes